linataghub/Predictions-models-for-Store-Expansion-Project/README.md

 ## Task 3: Predicting Produce Sales

- We built an predictive model to have an accurate monthly sales forecast of fresh produce.
+Finally, we built an predictive model to have an accurate monthly sales forecast of fresh produce.

  **Project Context:** Udacity Business Analyst Nanodegree